User Authorization

 that returns an ID token from your auth provider.

-In the dashboard, go to the "API Keys" tab and add a new API key.
+In the Assistant Cloud dashboard, go to the "API Keys" tab and add a new API key, add the key the environment variable ASSISTANT_API_KEY=[KEY]

-The following is an example to get auth tokens for Clerk based on the org_id and user_id:
+The following is a example to get auth tokens for Clerk based on the org_id and user_id: